orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ Watchman is a daemon that handles this all for you.

 ^ runs in background, you register watches with it, and it handles the nitty gritty.

+^ Adding support for this was actually the reason I started working on refactoring the autoreloader in the first place.

+^ daemon can be shared with other projects

 ---